 Kindness is a worthy topic to cover in the classroom.
 Showing more kindness will enhance the learning environment, build confidence in kids, and potentially decrease the classroom’s negative behaviors.

-It will build a lifelong skill that kids need as they grow into future leaders.
+It will build a lifelong skill that kids need to become future leaders.

 Create meaningful learning opportunities with these kindness resources!